 All children are then listed in order of their priority.
-Those children at the top of the priority list will be recommended for places in the class for the academic year commencing in September of that year.
-If a child was referred to the previous language class admissions and was unsuccessful, despite meeting the admissions criteria, an extra point will be awarded.
+Those children at the top of the priority list will be recommended for places in the class for the academic year commencing in late August of that year.
+If a child was referred to the previous language class admissions committee and was unsuccessful, despite meeting the admissions criteria, an extra point will be awarded.
 Where the number of children referred exceeds the number of places available, names are placed on a prioritised waiting list for that admission year.
-This list of both children offered language class places and children on a prioritised waiting list will be recommended by the school principal at the forthcoming Board of Management (BOM) and noted in the BOM minutes.
 Referrals are not carried forward from one year to the next and children who are unsuccessful in securing places in the language classes must be referred again if they are to be considered for the following year.